 The fact that these animals are so often kept as pets should be an indication that no, they’re not dangerous to humans — at least not through direct, traditional methods.
 That said, they do pack a nasty bite, so keep your fingers clear of their little beaks.

 However, there are certain ways in which they pose a massive risk to humanity, albeit indirectly.

 The first is the fact that when they enter a new habitat, some of the species that they crowd out of the ecosystem are those that perform jobs like mosquito control, for example (which red-eared sliders do not help with).
 Once these animals are gone or severely diminished, mosquito populations can explode, and that can lead to a corresponding explosion of disease in humans.

-The other massive risk that they pose comes from the Salmonella that they so often carry.
+The other massive risk that they pose comes from the Salmonella that they naturally carry.
 You can get sick from handling them, and attempts to treat them have led to the development of antibiotic-resistant strains of the bacteria, which is bad news for you if you do get sick.

-Red-eared sliders are wonderful little companions — they don’t eat much, never need walks, and won’t judge you when you talk out loud to yourself.
-However, it’s important that these pets stay pets, because if they get loose in new environments, they can cause ecological havoc.
+Red-eared sliders are wonderful little companions for the right owner.
+However, these pets must stay pets, because if they get loose in new environments, they can cause ecological havoc.